zmercedes/UnityMultiplayerGame/readme.md

 ## Issues
 #### Getting player/coins to spawn after map has established reachable locations.
 - solved by implementing a client startup coroutine which waits on the server to be finished generating the map.
 The client has to wait on several things to happen before it can spawn in a player.
-As such, this coroutine has 4 steps:
+As such, this coroutine has ~~4~~ 3 steps:
   1. wait on scene load.
 Scene will change on connecting to the server, so client waits until the online scene is loaded.
   2. wait on map spawn.
 Map is spawned from the server and the client must wait to receive it.
-  3. wait on map to be ready.
-Map contains a ready flag that is accessible by the client.
+  3. ~~wait on map to be ready.
+Map contains a ready flag that is accessible by the client.~~ map is always ready before its spawned, so checking if its ready after spawning is pointless.
   4. generate player/coins/modify UI.

 #### Since the network manager is not destroyed on load, when a player disconnects, they load the offline scene which contains a new copy of the network manager.
 There must only be one network manager active at a time.